Last updated on August 29th, 2022 at 12:28 pm

 Events – Send event signup requests or event reminders.

 Review Requests – Request feedback from clients after a purchase.
+Read our blog post on how to get more reviews.

 Scheduling – Schedule appointments directly through SMS rather than calling.